slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

 .. note::
     Newer versions of snakemake keep track of modifications to this file and will prompt you to rerun your workflow if it has changed.
 It does however not track exactly which parameters changed, so it is left to the user whether it requires a rerun or not.

 Then there is a ``rule all`` statement: this is a special rule with only inputs, no outputs and no actual task.
 This is a special rule placed always at the top of the ``Snakefile`` and defines which files you want to create in the workflow.
-You can check exactly which processed will be run using the following command.
+You can check exactly which processes will be run using the following command.

 Dry-run example
 ---------------